Administration order

 Contractual payment

-The amount you agreed to pay back towards a debt each month when you first signed the credit agreement.
-If you don’t pay the contractual payment you'll fall into
+The monthly amount you agreed to pay back towards a debt when you first signed the credit agreement.
+If you do not make the contractual payments, you will fall behind on payments.
+This is called arrears.
+It may affect your credit rating.

 Council tax